rmn-smn/YOLOv4-Tensorflow/README.md

 Yet another implementation of YOLOv4 in Tensorflow 2.x.
 Implemented mainly for self-educational purposes, using Keras's subclassing API.

+Additionally, a simple frontend using QtQuick is included.
+Its logic is agnostic to the tensorflow model.
+All back and frontend communication is realised using a bridge class.

 ## Run image detect using original Darknet weights

 - download original weights from [AlexeyAB](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights)